-All scholarship recipients must sign a Scholarship Acceptance Agreement and return it to the Area Coordinator for Applied Studies.
+All scholarship recipients must sign a Scholarship Acceptance Agreement and return it to the Music Department (music@umhb.edu).

 Ensembles

 Music majors and minors are required to enroll for credit in music ensembles.
 Ensemble placement is determined by ensemble auditions.